metacpan/metacpan-cpan-extracted/distros/D/Data-Text/README.md

 ## trim

-Removes leading and trailing spaces from the string.
+Removes leading and trailing spaces from the text.

 ## rtrim

-Removes trailing spaces from the string.
+Removes trailing spaces from the text.

 ## replace